Sam Dekker

-Samuel Thomas Dekker (born May 6, 1994) is an American professional basketball player for the Joventut Badalona of the Spanish Liga ACB.
+Samuel Thomas Dekker (born May 6, 1994) is an American college basketball coach and former professional player who currently serves as an assistant men’s basketball coach for the South Carolina Gamecocks of the Southeastern Conference (SEC).
 Dekker played college basketball for the Wisconsin Badgers.
 After finishing college on a championship game run in the 2015 NCAA Tournament, Dekker was selected by the Houston Rockets with the 18th overall pick in the 2015 NBA draft.

 High school career

 Dekker was named the Wisconsin Gatorade Player of the Year following his senior season.
 He was also named 2012 Parade All-American, AP first-team all-state and Wisconsin Basketball Coaches' Association's Mr. Basketball award.
 He led Sheboygan Lutheran to the school's first-ever WIAA state title.
 Dekker scored 40 points, including the last 12, in the state title game including the game-winning three-point shot with two seconds left.